sudasana/armcom2/README.md

 # Armoured Commander II

-This is the work-in-progress pre-Alpha version of Armoured Commander II.
+This is the work-in-progress version of Armoured Commander II.

 Copyright (c) 2018 Gregory Adam Scott (sudasana@gmail.com) This file is part of Armoured Commander II.